Why RAG?

 -

-- First-pass: Fast, broad recall (lexical or vector)
+- First-pass: Fast, broad recall (lexical and vector in parallel)

 -